Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 The Command to install the relayer is:
 `sudo npm i -g @confio/relayer@main`

-It will allows you to use following commands `ibc-setup` & `ibc-relayer`.
+It will allows you to use the following commands `ibc-setup` & `ibc-relayer`.

 Here is the Link for relayer installation : https://github.com/confio/ts-relayer